Mini Tortellini Kabobs

 Instructions

-- Cook tortellini according to package directions; drain and rinse in cold water.
-In a plastic ziploc bag, combine the tortellini and salad dressing; seal bag and refrigerate for 3 hours (or overnight.)
+• In a plastic ziploc bag, combine the cooked tortellini and salad dressing; seal bag and refrigerate for at least 3 hours (ideally overnight.)

-- On each toothpick, thread pasta, salami (folded in half, and then in half again), and 1-2 slices of cheese, followed by an olive.
+• On each skewer, thread pasta, salami (folded in half, and then in half again), and 1-2 slices of cheese, followed by an olive or cherry tomato.

 Video